Tonystark64/Event-based-action-recognition/README.md

 The code is forked and modified from MMACTION TSM video understanding
 https://github.com/open-mmlab/mmaction2/blob/master/configs/recognition/tsm/README.md
 * We reconstructed event-based data to frames and apply TSM to event-generated frames, grayscale frames and RGB frames.
 * With data augmentation skills, the accuracy of action recognition can be on par with grayscale frames, or even RGB frames.
+For example, the horizonal flipping of event data can improve the ability of the model to distinguish among horizontal actions like pushing, boxing, etc.
 * We also investigated how the event-frame should be generated and how to augment grayscale frames with event points to achieve improvements.

 From below demonstration, we can see that in a fixed frame per (FPS) second scheme, with positive event point adding one, negative event point subtracting one, we can render an event-frame close to a binary image with noises strongly reduced.
 While the action part is obviously shown.